 - Format: All articles including abstract should be typed in MSWord format, 12 Pt font sizes, double spaced in California FB.
 All Tables, Figures and Charts should be taken to the end of the article.
 The author can mention ‘Table-1 here/Figure-1 here/Chart-1 here inside the text).
 Please note all titles to tables, figures and charts should be numbered and mentioned BELOW the table.
 Please note we do not receive any research paper in any other format including PDF.

-- Abstract: Each research paper should be accompanied by an abstract of 150-200 words.
+- Abstract: Each research paper should be accompanied by an abstract of not more than 250 words.
 Notes should be numbered serially and presented at the end of the article.
 Note should contain more than a mere reference.
 The abstract should have headers in sequence as

 - Complete Postal address should be mentioned below the affiliation.

 - Spelling: Please use ‘z’ in ‘-ize’ and ‘-ization’ words.
 We

 within quotations, use double quotes.
 Spellings of words in quotations should

 not be changed.
 Quotations of 45 words or more should be set apart by indenting

 the quotation (and adding a line space above and below).

 - Numbers: Use ‘nineteenth century’, ‘1980s’.
 Spell out numbers from one

 to nine; 10 and above to remain in figures.
 However, for exact measurements use